 Step 2: Learn about logo design

 Contrary to popular belief, designing a company logo on your own is totally doable!
 You don’t need fancy editing software or years of design experience.
-Believe it or not, you can make a logo by yourself in five minutes with an online logo maker!
+You can make a logo by yourself in five minutes with an online logo maker!

 But before you start your logo design journey, here’s what you need to know to feel confident about the process.